 12-17 signs are used (not including start and finish).
 3-7 of the signs must be "stationary" signs.
 At least 3 "advanced" signs.
 Dog must jump once.
 Performed off leash.
+Cannot pat leg or clap hands for encouragement

 50517 Rally Excellent